maximelenormand/KML-movie-Python/README.md

   2. ***end:*** Ending time of the movie (date format *'2014-01-01T08:00:00Z'*)
   3. ***delay_node:*** Number of seconds the nodes remain visible after their creation
   4. ***delay_link:*** Number of seconds the links remain visible after their creation
-  5. ***hrefnodestyle:*** Hyperlink leading to the dot style file
+  5. ***hrefnodestyle:*** Hyperlink leading to the node style file
   6. ***rgbcolorlink:*** Define the links color with an rgb code
   7. ***output_file:*** Name of the output file

 The code is not very complicated and you can test it directly to plot three temporal trajectories in Madrid.
-If you want more details about this script feel free to visit [this post](http://maximelenormand.github.io/2016/02/15/kml-video-python/).
+If you want more details about this script feel free to visit [this post](http://maximelenormand.github.io/2016/02/15/kml-movie-python/).

 Enjoy!